Blue-Yonder-OSS/cyclic-boosting/README.md

 Usage
 -----

 It can be used in a [scikit-learn](https://scikit-learn.org/stable/)-like fashion.
-A usage example, including additional helper functionality, can be found [here](https://github.com/Blue-Yonder-OSS/cyclic-boosting-example).
+You need to combine a binner (e.g., [BinNumberTransformer](https://github.com/Blue-Yonder-OSS/cyclic-boosting/blob/main/cyclic_boosting/binning/bin_number_transformer.py)) with an estimator (find all estimators in the [init](https://github.com/Blue-Yonder-OSS/cyclic-boosting/blob/main/cyclic_boosting/__init__.py)).
+A usage example can be found in the [integration tests](https://github.com/Blue-Yonder-OSS/cyclic-boosting/blob/main/tests/test_integration.py).
+A more detailed example, including additional helper functionality, can be found [here](https://github.com/Blue-Yonder-OSS/cyclic-boosting-example).